HsiangHung/SQL/README.md

-# SELECT from WORLD Tutorial
+# SELECT within SELECT Tutorial
-### Q1: Observe the result of running a simple SQL command.
+### Q1: List each country name where the population is larger than that of 'Russia'.